mwbowers/mwbowers.github.io/reference/datagate/data-gate-providers/user-password-credential.md

 ```

 #### Parameters

 | Type | Parameter name | Description
 | --- | --- | ---
 | [IDataGateCredential](/reference/data-gate-providers/i-data-gate-credential.html) | other |

 #### Returns

 | Type | Description
 | --- | ---
-true if the specified IDataGateCredential is equal to the current UserPasswordCredential; otherwise, false.

 | [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean) | true if the specified IDataGateCredential is equal to the current UserPasswordCredential; otherwise, false.

 ### int GetHashCodeInternal()